Azure/aks-engine/docs/tutorials/quickstart.md

 You can also choose to install aks-engine using [gofish][gofish-about].
 To do so, execute the command `gofish install aks-engine`.
 You can install gofish following the [instructions][gofish-install] for your OS.

+On macOS, you can install aks-engine with [Homebrew][homebrew].
+Run the command `brew install Azure/aks-engine/aks-engine` to do so.
+You can install Homebrew following the [instructions][homebrew-install].

 If you would prefer to build AKS Engine from source, or you are interested in contributing to AKS Engine, see [the developer guide][developer-guide] for more information.

 ## Completion